hteumeuleu/caniemail/_features/css-background-position.md

 }
 notes_by_num: {
     "1": "Partial.
 Does not support multiple values.
 The comma between two values is removed.", "2": "Background images position can be used in VML with the `position` attribute.
-See [VML documentation](https://docs.microsoft.com/en-us/windows/win32/vml/position-attribute--fill--vml)."
-}
+See [VML documentation](https://docs.microsoft.com/en-us/windows/win32/vml/position-attribute--fill--vml).", "3": "Remote images will not be loaded unless user explicitly allows 'remote content'" }
 ---